peerlibrary/peerlibrary/README.md

 To demo the tool, you will need to populate your instance of the database with publications.
 Go to [http://localhost:3000/admin](http://localhost:3000/admin).
 Here you will see a series of buttons in the center of the screen that will allow you to cache publications.
-Click on the second button (_Sync arXiv metadata_) to begin the syncing process.
+Click on the second button, _Sync arXiv metadata_, to begin the syncing process.
 The process will automatically proceed to caching and processing PDFs.
 Publications that make it all the way through "processing" will be searchable at your [http://localhost:3000/](http://localhost:3000/).